 It’s rare to get mail in our electronic world.

 Maybe you’ll even start a pen pal relationship with your new friends around the globe.

 Reconnect with family and friends

 If you’ve been away for a long time, it’s important that you reconnect quickly with your friends and family.

 When you are getting back to your routine after traveling, it is important that you focus on being back and work on re-building and continuing your relationships.

 You can still make time for your new faraway friends.
-Busy is good!